When Everything is Taken, What Remains

 We do not choose our suffering, Frankl tells us.
 But we always have the choice of how to respond to it.
 This is where freedom lives.
 Even in a concentration camp.

 One of the book’s most powerful moments comes when Frankl recognises this freedom.
 The Nazi guards could strip him of everything in his outer life: his name, his clothes, his body.
-But not his inner life—that intricate, intimate part that remains under lock and key somewhere in the deep, dark recesses of our mind.
-That remained his alone.
+But not his inner life.
+That remained his alone behind an impenetrable steel door.

 He also kept his hope alive by the thought of seeing his wife again, and of one day lecturing to others about the psychological lessons of the camps.
 Several times in the book, he approvingly quotes the words of Nietzsche: